DeBraid/tech-notes/Front-End-is-Harder-Than-Back-End.md

 Front-end feedback is rich and diverse.
 Back end feedback is often binary.
 Most of this feedback is worthless, but nevertheless people are very often quick to provide commentary on layout, text content and pixel location.

 In contrast, back end development is very binary.
-Write or wrong?
-Data there and correct?
-OK WERE DONE!
-Format the data once, send/receive.
+Is the text right or wrong?
+HTTP 200 or 404?
+(The other codes are meaningful too, I'm having some fun! ;) )

+If the data is correct, you may pass.
+Format the data once, send/receive forever.

+### Does Data got style?

+Well it has a model.
+But most front-ends consume REST endpoints that spew out blobs.

+Blobs of data more often than not contain fields that are useless/redundant.
+Some `.then()` block will mutate the data into the form you want, but you're judged primarily on whether or not the data can be sent over a wire.

+Front end style can be, and more often than not, IS ENDLESSLY DEBATED by anyone with eye balls.
+Functionality is eschewed for presentation.
+There is little science, and much emotion in the process of UI/UX, making the human-problems associated with front-end web development far more time-consuming and challenging than back-end.

 ### Runtime Environments